 The first two bytes contain the user data length (in bits).
-Following the 2 bytes of the length there is a single byte (compression byte) used to indicate whether the user data is compressed and whether any supplemental addresses are present (applicable only to 620 data).
+Following the 2 bytes of the length there is a single byte (compression byte) used to indicate whether the user data is compressed.

 Bit Meaning Description

-1-4 Compression field 0 - No compression

-(LSB) 1 - indicates deflate compression

-2-15 to be defined for future compression method to be used
+1-4 (LSB) Compression field 0 - No compression1 - indicates deflate compression2-15 to be defined for future compression method to be used

 5-8 Reserved

-Table 3-24 - Compression byte content
+Table 5-24 - Compression byte content